 Our advisors work 24/7.
 If you decide to pursue a claim, you’ll be connected with one of our panel of personal injury solicitors.
 On that note, you’re under no obligation to make a claim just because you have contacted us.
 Only once you’re 100% behind the decision to take legal action will the claims process commence.

 If you are ready to start a claim or would just like more information, you can get in touch by calling us on 0161 696 9685.
-You can also fill out our online form or, to receive an instant response from one of our team, simply use our Live Chat feature at the bottom right of this page.
+You can also use our contact form online or, to receive an instant response from one of our team, simply use our Live Chat feature at the bottom right of this page.

 You may still have questions relating to making personal injury claims or about slipped disc injuries in general.
 If so, you may find the links below of use.